Rick Spencer (singer): Associated acts

 Spencer was a founding member of Forebitter with whom he toured extensively and recorded five albums.

-He is a current member of the Jovial Crew, and the trio, LongSplice, with Joseph Morneault and Dawn Indermuehle.
+He is a current member of the Jovial Crew and the trio, LongSplice, with Joseph Morneault and Dawn Indermuehle.

 Spencer worked with Stan Hugill delving into the history of sea music and singing sea shanties.
 He worked for 20 years as a staff musician, interpreter, researcher and program developer at Mystic Seaport Museum.
-Spencer is recognized internationally, as an authority on the history and presentation of English language maritime music.
+He is recognized internationally, as an authority on the history and presentation of English language maritime music.

-He has been on stage with Pete Seeger, Oscar Brand, Paul Winter, John Roberts, Jerry Bryant, and many others.
+He has been on stage with Pete Seeger, Oscar Brand, Paul Winter, John Roberts, Jerry Bryant and many others.